 There were 570 women between the ages of 17 and 67, with various inputs and interests, the majority concentrated in innovation (29.1%) and social transformation (14.6%).
 These women come from all of the five regions of the country, of almost all of the states and more than half are interested in developing initiatives in the area – however only 20% of them are familiar with projects that bring black and indigenous women together in technology.

 The lack of stimulation has an important cultural element and is reflected in the little expressiveness of the two groups in engineering and the exact sciences.
 In technology this gap gets worse, firstly because it is thought of as a “man's thing” a place for white people.

 With little incentive so that black and indigenous women involve themselves with technology and innovation, the survey shows that the main entry for them in the area is informal learning (option selected by 52% of the interviewed), followed by Digital entrepeneurialship – the second position among the 18 options of involvement modalities with the technological field.

-The data gives us assistance in reflecting on the importance of the stimulus (programs as well as public and private policies) so that black and indigenous women occupy more and more this type of space, that is beyond a place of power, a cultural space.
+The data gives us assistance in reflecting on the importance of the stimulus (programs as well as public and private policies) so that black and indigenous women occupy more and more of this type of space, that is beyond a place of power, or a cultural space.
 A space that seeks to shake up the solidity of racism rooted in our country's culture.